Granitosaurus/canrattyeat/content/apricot.md

 Date: 2016-11-07
 Tags: fruit
 State: good
-Short: Good and healthy, avoid bone.
+Short: nutritious, avoid bone.

-Apricots are good and healthy.
-There's nothing unusual about this item.
+Apricots have a very nutritious and just a great food for everyone.
+However you should avoid the bone, just like majority of fruit bones, apricot bone is poisonous for rats.